What are the most important things to know about Truvada?

 Truvada is a prescription medicine approved by the U.S.(FDA) for the following uses:

 - To treat HIV infection in adults and children who weigh at least 37 lb (17 kg).
 Truvada for HIV treatment is always used in combination with other HIV medicines.
-HIV medicines can’t cure HIV/AIDS, but taking HIV medicines every day helps people with HIV live longer, healthier lives and reduces the risk of HIV .
+HIV medicines can’t cure HIV/AIDS, but taking HIV medicines every day helps people with HIV live longer, healthier lives.
+HIV medicines also reduce the risk of HIV .

 - To reduce the risk of HIV infection in adults and adolescents who weigh at least 77 lb (35 kg), are HIV negative, and are at risk of getting HIV.
 This method of preventing HIV infection is called pre-exposure fact sheet on PrEP for more information, including information on who should consider taking PrEP. or PrEP.
 Truvada for PrEP should always be used in combination with safer sex practices, such as using condoms.
 Read the HIVinfo